stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/deploying-secrets.md

             -----END OPENSSH PRIVATE KEY-----
          ```

+    * _Comment_: This secret needs to be deployed on the cluster directly.

 ## Organization Level Secrets

+!!! note
-These secrets need to go into your Infra GitOps Repository:
+    These secrets need to go into your Infra GitOps Repository

 * `apps-gitops-creds`
     * _Purpose_: This secret is added so ArgoCD can sync the `apps-gitops` repository.
 You can either use an ssh key or a personal access token for this purpose.